My Development Workflow in 2022

 Debugging

-I use Spaties Laravel Ray app to debug my Laravel applications, as it is a great tool for debugging and profiling.
-I have found it to be a great tool for my workflow, as it is easy to use and provides a lot of useful information.
+I use Spatie's Laravel Ray to debug Laravel applications.
+It's a great tool for debugging and profiling, easy to use, and provides useful information.

 Testing

-Prior to this year I saw zero appeal in testing, I always felt as I was testing it myself in the browser I didn't need to write automated tests.
-However, after purchasing Spaties Testing Laravel course, I realised how easy they were to set-up and gave me a lot of confidence when pushing to production.
-It gives me assurance that my application is working as expected, if I happen to break a feature when changing code.
+Prior to this year, I saw zero appeal in testing - I felt if I was testing in the browser, I didn't need automated tests.
+However, after purchasing Spatie's Testing Laravel course, I realised how easy they were to set up and the confidence they gave when pushing to production.
+It provides assurance that my application works as expected if I break something when changing code.

-I currently use PHPUnit for my testing, as it is the default testing framework for Laravel and I am still learning.
-I still haven't got round to diving into PEST, but I have heard great things about it and I am looking forward to trying it out some day.
+I currently use PHPUnit for testing, as it's the default framework for Laravel and I'm still learning.
+I haven't tried PEST yet but have heard great things.

 SSH

-I use 1Password to manage my SSH keys, it is also a great tool for managing passwords and other sensitive information.
-I like that I can store my SSH keys in 1Password and use them across multiple devices, while still being able to lock it down to a physical hardware key.
+I use 1Password to manage SSH keys - it's also great for managing passwords and sensitive information.
+I like that I can store SSH keys in 1Password and use them across devices while still locking it down to a physical hardware key.